mpenet/hayt/README.md

 ## Why?

-There are a number of clients available for Cassandra for clojure and none provides a CQL3 DSL yet.
-Hayt is an attempt to allow the existing and future clients to share this, provide a simple but extensible base to build upon.
+Hayt is an attempt to allow the existing and future clients to share this layer and provide a simple but extensible base to build upon.
-The goals from the start were to be feature complete (up to CQL v3.0.3), idiomatic, well tested, and performant.

 There are already 3 libraries that use Hayt: